Who Is Meghan Markle?

 Life as the Duchess of Sussex

 Following the wedding, the couple attended a birthday party for Prince Charles before heading off for their honeymoon.
-It was then on to more formal activities, with Meghan making her Buckingham Palace balcony debut at Trooping the Colour, a ceremony to honor the Queen's birthday, on June 10.
+It was then on to more formal activities, with Markle making her Buckingham Palace balcony debut at Trooping the Colour, a ceremony to honor the Queen's birthday, on June 10.

-Two days later, Kensington Palace announced plans for Meghan and Harry's first royal tour: "The Duke and Duchess of Sussex will undertake an official visit to Australia, Fiji, the Kingdom of Tonga, and New Zealand in the Autumn," read the announcement.
+Two days later, Kensington Palace announced plans for Markle and Harry's first royal tour: "The Duke and Duchess of Sussex will undertake an official visit to Australia, Fiji, the Kingdom of Tonga, and New Zealand in the Autumn," read the announcement.
 "Their Royal Highnesses have been invited to visit the Realms of Australia and New Zealand by the countries’ respective governments.
 The Duke and Duchess will visit the Commonwealth countries of Fiji and Tonga at the request of the Foreign and Commonwealth Office."